Red Currant Jelly is a classic jelly that we prepare from scratch every year during the months of June and July in Europe.

 The sugar is required to preserve the jelly well and for a longer period.

-If you would reduce the sugar, you would end up with mold on your gorgeous homemade jelly.
+If you reduced the sugar, you would end up with mold on your incredible homemade jelly.

 You would have to consume the jelly within only a few days.